nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Clears all entries in the list pane of the current page.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-After the <code>clear</code> command is executed, all entries in the current page will be deleted.
+After the <code>clear</code> command is executed, all entries on your current page will be deleted.
 </div>

 **Command Format:**